Click here to find dodgeball near you

 • A ball that hits an opponent and ricochets back remains live until sequence completion.

-• A blocked ball ricocheting back to the throwing team also remains live until sequence completion.
+• A blocked ball ricocheting back to the throwing team remains live until sequence completion.

 • If a ricochet re-crosses center line back to the throwing side, it remains live and completes sequence.

-• If throwing team catches a ricochet after it hits/opposes block, the catch is valid and the opponent/blocker is out.
+• If the throwing team catches a ricochet after it hits an opponent, the catch is valid and the opponent is out.

 Official Rulebook of USA Dodgeball is reviewed regularly.
 Check back often to ensure you have the latest version!